OST-Gh/qing/README.md

 ## Controls:
 - #### quing supports simple playback controls (pausing and skipping)
 ```
-'q' or 'c': exit the program when in active playback
+'c': exit the program when in active playback
-'/' or 'h': skip one playlist forwards
+'n': skip one playlist forwards
-'.' or 'l': skip one track forwards
+'l': skip one track forwards
-',' or 'j': skip one track backwards
+'j': skip one track backwards
+'m': mute or unmute the playback
-' ' or 'k': pause the playback
+'k': pause or start the playback
 ```

 ###### NOTE-1: skipping is slightly expensive.